deJilz/advent-of-code/README.md

 "# advent-of-code"
-This page contains my Advent of Code files from previous years.
+<h1> Advent of Code - deJilz </h1>

-There are holes, but I hope to fill some, at least from the past year.
+Recently, I discovered the Advent of Code event.
+This repo contains my attempts, some inputs, and other helpful files I use.

+This repo is also the first one I have made.
+It will be testing grounds for some things and shouldn't be taken too seriously.
+All in good fun.